ayvi-0001/lightlike-cli/README.md

 > [!NOTE]
 > These examples are creating a directory in the user's home path called `lightlike_cli`.
-> Change the target directories if you want to create it somewhere else.
+> Update the target directories as needed.
 >
 > They're also installing the package in a virtual environment, this is optional but recommended.